rail5/polonius/README.md

 >
 > I will be brief.
 >
-  – Hamlet, Act II, Scene II
+  &mdash; Hamlet, Act II, Scene II

 ## About
 Polonius can be used to edit files of any size (up to just over **8 million terabytes**) on systems with as little as only **a few kilobytes** of available memory.